WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Nasturtium

-officinale.
-(Watercress) Brassicaceae (Mustard Family) Semi-desert, foothills,
+officinale (Watercress) Brassicaceae (Mustard Family) Semi-desert, foothills,

 montane.
 Springs, streams.
 Summer.
-Watercress was introduced from Europe and is now quite at home (even in grocery stores) throughout the United States.
-Its tiny white flowers (not shown) float on stems just above the water.
+Watercress was introduced from Europe and is now quite at home (even in grocery stores) throughout the United States -- and the entire world.
+Its tiny white flowers float on stems just above the water or the stems can be up to several feet long.
 The plant has a pleasant peppery taste but it can be unsafe to consume this plant in the wild because of contaminated water.
+In 1753 Linnaeus named this species Sisymbrium nasturtium-aquaticum and in 1812 Robert Brown renamed it Nasturtium officinale.
 "Nasturtium" is apparently from the Latin "nasus tortus", "twisted nose", referring to the contortions human noses go through because of the sharp, peppery smell of Nasturtium officinale seeds.
-"Officinale" is Latin for "of the shops", basically meaning that it has at some time been accepted as an official herb/drug. |
+"Officinale" is Latin for "of the shops", indicating that the plant has at some time been accepted as an official herb/drug that could be bought in "shops", a word used centuries ago for "apothecaries". |

 |